gatewayd-io/docs/getting-started/welcome.md

 You still have to design and normalize your database schema, take and test backups, secure your database and do whatever you used to do before GatewayD.
 GatewayD came into existence to fix the black box mentality that surrounds databases to this very day.

-Over time many plugins will be developed either by us or the community that will try to solve different issues arose from utilizing databases.
+Over time many plugins will be developed either by us or the community that will try to solve many of the problems that you face with databases.

 GatewayD is originally designed to be database-neutral, and proxy traffic to and from SQL and NoSQL databases.
 However, for practicality reasons, we focused on PostgreSQL at the moment.
 We will be working towards adding support for other SQL and NoSQL databases in the future.